queueit/KnownUser.V3.Lua/README.md

 ### Queue configuration
 As an alternative to the above, you can specify the configuration in code without using the Trigger/Action paradigm.
-In this case it is important *only to queue-up page requests* and not requests for resources or AJAX calls.
+In this case it is important *only to queue-up page requests* and not requests for resources.
 This can be done by adding custom filtering logic before calling the `kuHandler.handleByLocalConfig()` method.

 The following is an example of how the handle function would look if the configuration is specified in code (using ApacheHandler):